 This project analyses how Skype is used in video mediated communication (VMC).
 The research findings will identify how NUIs can improve the ability of VMC to connect and facilitate social experiences at a distance.

-Evaluation of Natural User Interfaces in Search Technology
+Evaluation of Natural User Interfaces in Query Auto-Completion

 This project examines multiple design and effectiveness aspects of current and future web search systems, with an emphasis on experiences that support mobility via smartphones, tablets or augmented reality systems.